oneillka/G-API-FAQs/README.md

 # G-API-FAQs
-These are frequently asked questions and answers on developing with the G-API.
+Frequently asked questions and answers on developing with the G-API.
 <br><br>

 **Q: What is `out_meta`?
 What is the boilerplate code we have to write in the G-API op and how does it fit into the big picture?**